yyjhao/docSum/report/report.md

 # Experiment Setup

-We test our algorithm on 178 papers in Scholarly Paper Recommendation Dataset _(citation)_.
+We test our algorithm on 178 papers in Scholarly Paper Recommendation Dataset _(sugiyama2013exploiting)_.
 The abstracts are used as model summaries and the contents are used as input articles.
-We then use ROUGE _(citation)_ to evaluate the quality of the generated summaries.
+We then use ROUGE _(lin2004rouge)_ to evaluate the quality of the generated summaries.
 We use the R-score of ROGUE since the model summaries do not have a word limit.